K-Scorpio/scorpiosec/content/en/posts/post8.md

 3. Right-click on the USB drive and select "Format..." from the context menu.

 4. In the Format dialog box, you can choose the desired file system.
-For compatibility between Windows and other operating systems like Linux, you can choose FAT32 or exFAT.
+For compatibility between Windows and other operating systems like Linux, you can choose exFAT.
 If you only plan to use the USB drive with Windows, you can choose NTFS.
 You can also set a volume label if desired.

 ![GParted Operation Successful](/images/Windows-formatting.png)